dougbtv/install-asterisk/README.md

     - hosts: servers
       roles:
-         - { role: username.install-asterisk, foo: "bar" }
+         - { role: dougbtv.install-asterisk, foo: "bar" }

 (foo: bar is given as an example, no parameters have been created as of yet)